ViolaBuddy/CVVC_VCCV_Helper/Soundlist_Summaries.md

 | V - VCC            | put a V followed by a VC- follwed by a VCC      | "aks" -> \[a\]\[ak-\]\[ks\]           |
 | V - VCC - VCC      | put a V followed by a VC- then VCC- then VCC    | "alks" -> \[a\]\[al-\]\[lk-\]\[ks-\]  |

 But slightly more complicated are how syllables interact with each other.
-Note as well t***** In the following, in addition to the abbreviations used above, N is any consonant that's a liquid/nasal/semivowel (l, m, n, ng, r, y, w) while K is any consonant that is not, and H is any vowel that's a diphthong and X is any vowel that is not (including syllabic consonants)
+In the following, in addition to the abbreviations used above, N is any consonant that's a liquid/nasal/semivowel (l, m, n, ng, r, y, w) while K is any consonant that is not, and H is any vowel that's a diphthong and X is any vowel that is not (including syllabic consonants)

 | first syllable ending | second syllable beginning | what to do                                                          | example                                   |
 |-----------------------|---------------------------|---------------------------------------------------------------------|-------------------------------------------|